Uvira South Kivu, Democratic Republic Of The Congo Travel Guide

 Generally savory, often rich from palm oil or peanut paste, can be spicy.

-Lake Tanganyika's influence includes abundant freshwater fish.
+Lake Tanganyika's influence includes abundant fish from rivers and lakes.

 A dense paste from cassava or maize flour, essential with stews.